redhat-actions/openshift-tools-installer/README.md

   If it does exist and the action doesn't find it, or if you believe it should exist but does not, then open a bug.

-- If you hit the API rate limit, refer Github API rate limit [docs](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).
+- If you hit the API rate limit, refer GitHub API rate limit [docs](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).